-Lena Wolf is from Germany; however she grew up in Kazakhstan.
-She currently lives in London and works as an Admin Officer for the Risk Department at the European Bank for Reconstruction and Development (EBRD).
-She participated in the Summer Academy in Micro and SME Banking (2014) organised by Frankfurt School.
+Lena Wolf is from Germany but grew up in Kazakhstan.
+For almost 10 years, she has lives in London where she worked as an Admin Officer for the Risk Department at the European Bank for Reconstruction and Development (EBRD).
+In 2018 Wolf became a Sustainable Agriculture Consultant at BIOFIL Microbiological.
+Now she is a self-employed projektmanager for graphic novels and script writing.
+Wolfparticipated in the Summer Academy in Micro and SME Banking (2014) organised by Frankfurt School.

 Lena, you’re currently working at the European Bank of Reconstruction and Development.
 What’s your position?
 What are your responsibilities and some of the challenges you face?

 Currently I work as an admin officer for the Risk Department at EBRD.
 Our projects take place in developing countries in Eastern Europe, Central Asia and North Africa.
 More specifically I work for the Portfolio Review team that monitors the risks of the projects.
 Most of the projects have a very large exposure, but we also have a few SMEs (Small and Medium Enterprises).

 Why did you decide to participate in the FS Summer Academy 2014?

 Last year there were discussions within the bank to be more involved in direct SME finance.
 As I had very little experience in SME finance, I saw a great opportunity to learn more about it and the Summer Academy in Micro and SME Banking was a great platform for it.

 What was you experience of the Summer Academy like?
 What did you like best?

 I truly enjoyed the Summer Academy.
 It was really well organised, the lectures were well structured.
 The lecturers themselves were very approachable and you could ask questions after the sessions.
 There was a huge amount of information but the delivery methods made it easier to deal with.
 The Summer Academy also offered a wide range of social events which was very useful for participants to get to know each other.